-- Plan and conduct sedimentologic, stratigraphic, or paleontologic investigations, including the use of field, laboratory, and analytical techniques.
-(PG) - 12.
-Select and apply appropriate stratigraphic nomenclature and establish correlations.
-(FG) - 13.
-Identify and interpret sedimentary processes and structures, depositional environments, and sediment provenance.
-(FG/PG) - 14.
-Identify and interpret sediment and/or rock sequences, positions, and ages.
-(FG) - 15.
+- Plan and conduct sedimentologic, stratigraphic, or paleontologic investigations, including the use of field, laboratory, and analytical techniques. - 12.
+Select and apply appropriate stratigraphic nomenclature and establish correlations. - 13.
+Identify and interpret sedimentary processes and structures, depositional environments, sediment provenance, and geochemical and climatic cycles. - 14.
+Identify and interpret sediment and/or rock sequences, positions, and ages, and interpret sequence stratigraphy. - 15.
 Identify fossils and interpret fossil assemblages for age, paleoenvironmental interpretations, and/or stratigraphic correlations.
-(FG)

-D. GEOMORPHOLOGY, SURFICIAL PROCESSES, AND QUATERNARY GEOLOGY
+D. GEOMORPHOLOGY, SURFICIAL PROCESSES, AND QUATERNARY GEOLOGY relationships of landforms, sediments, and soils.